wazuh/wazuh-documentation/source/ossec_elk_kibana.rst

 Kibana on low memory systems
 ------------------------------
 New Kibana 4.3 based on Node (V8) uses a lazy and greedy garbage collector.
 With its default limit of about 1.5 GB.
-In low ram memory systems (below 2GB) Kibana could use too much memory which is dangerous.
-Kibana developers included one fix (`link <https://github.com/elastic/kibana/commit/626bf264595ef4f28c5609524fb29bf717c9b1c4l>`_.) but some weeks ago they decided remove this patch(`link <https://github.com/elastic/kibana/commit/d4ac69af2a58d2ee538b9e9e1af1295282694754>`_.).
+In low ram memory systems (below 2GB) Kibana could not run properly.
+Kibana developers included one `fix <https://github.com/elastic/kibana/commit/626bf264595ef4f28c5609524fb29bf717c9b1c4l>`_, but later decided remove this `patch <https://github.com/elastic/kibana/commit/d4ac69af2a58d2ee538b9e9e1af1295282694754>`_.
 If your host total RAM is below 2GB, from Wazuh we recommend to limit NodeJS max ram space, to do it open the file ``/opt/kibana/bin/kibana`` and add the following line ::

   NODE_OPTIONS="${NODE_OPTIONS:=--max-old-space-size=250}"